52North/sensor-web-tutorial/docs/hands-on/09_02_sos_admin_interface.md

 ---
 ### Introduction

-TODO Check for completeness

 With the `Admin` interface you can change the settings, de-/activate operations, encodings and bindings or change the logging and check the latest log statements.

+During the set-up of the SOS you have already learned about the relevant settings of the SOS server.
+However, this tutorial shows you a set of further settings that might be changed during the operation of your SOS server.

 #### Admin interface